 The morning began in church.
 My new friends, Ann and Jim, found me and thanked me profusely for the clothes.
 I asked them to sit with me and they happily took seats.
 At the end of the service Ann put her hand on my back and lowered her head.
 She was praying for me.
 She who had nothing was praying for me and though I didn’t hear what her words were, I am quite certain it was the most beautiful prayer ever offered on my behalf.

-I met Ann and Jim on Monday when my small group served dinner to the homeless staying in our church for the week.
+I met Ann and Jim on Monday when my small group served dinner to those experiencing homelessness who were staying in our church for the week.
 After all the guests had a plate, I found a seat at their table.
 They shared with me their story of the last few months and how Jim had a medical crisis that left him out of work for a few months.
 The loss of income led to the loss of their home and the loss of their children.
 Thankfully, their kids were taken in by family but for some reason Ann and Jim were not.
 They each worked factory jobs.
 Ann complained that her hands hurt terribly from deboning chicken all day.
 I promised to return with some Tiger balm pain ointment to help.

 As I drove home it occurred to me that I had unopened Tiger balm in my cabinet.
 It was there “just in case” but I had no imminent need for it.
 I had taken much too much for granted.
 This ointment stored in my cabinet that I did not even use was something another person desperately needed.